mtps3/Mtps3.github.io/_posts/2016-02-09-sharifctf2016-kiuar.md

 The server would also reject any input with less than 5 characters.

 This seemed quite easy at first, but the server would not accept my computed values.
-Thankfully, my colleage did interpret the task differently; he found out that we needed to compute the MD5 of the *hex string representation* of the 32-bit integer, so something like this:
+Thankfully, my colleague did interpret the task differently; he found out that we needed to compute the MD5 of the *hex string representation* of the 32-bit integer, so something like this: